brhannan/sl-ksp/README.md

 ## Highlights

 KSP Toolbox enables cosimulation with Simulink and Kerbal Space Program.
-KSP Toolbox blocks allow any Simulink model send and receive KSP flight data in real time.
+It provides a Simulink block library that allows any Simulink model to communicate with KSP in real time.

 KSP Toolbox enables
 - multidomain simulation capabilities (controls, vision, comms, ...),